+The remaining of the paper is structured as follows.
 First, in Section 2, our favorite writing tools are presented.
 These tools are mostly open source and cross platform.
 Then, Section 3 provides actionable suggestions on how to write a good paper.
 Particularly, we present an iterative writing process that is intertwined with your research.
-The most important recommendation is to write early in the research process instead of waiting until all results are ready.
-As we use LATEX, a high-quality free typesetting system which is the de facto standard for the publication of scientific documents for hard sciences (see Table 1), we present some LATEX related guidelines on how to prepare high-quality vector images, good-looking tables, algorithms, source codes and tweaks for two-column format papers (see Section 4).
+As we use LaTeX, we present some LaTeX related guidelines on how to prepare high-quality vector images, good-looking tables, algorithms, source codes and tweaks for two-column format papers (see Section 4).
+LaTeX is a high-quality free typesetting system which is the de facto standard for the publication of scientific documents for hard sciences (see Table 1).
 Finally, with the pressure to "publish" (or perish), it is increasingly difficult for students and researchers alike to resist the temptation to submit a "large" number of papers.
 Some of these papers might not be ready for submission yet.
 We present some considerations regarding this issue (Section 5).